 Jobs in Canada's Food And Beverage Industry

 Food Processing Jobs

-- Equipment cleaner - Hygiene is very important, especially in countries like Canada with strict health codes and regular visits from health inspectors.
+- Equipment cleaner: Hygiene is essential, especially in countries like Canada with strict health codes and regular visits from health inspectors.
 Equipment cleaners make around $15 an hour.

-- Quality control/assurance officer - maintaining and ensuring standards are adhered to is a vital role, especially in the food industry as mistakes can damage companies' reputations.
+- Quality control/assurance officer: Maintaining and ensuring standards are adhered to is vital, especially in the food industry, as mistakes can damage companies' reputations.
 QA officers typically earn around $24 an hour.

 Jobs for Butchers

 - Industrial Butcher - Depending on experience, you can earn between $18 and $30 an hour as an industrial butcher in Canada.
 This is one of the most in-demand occupations at the moment.
 Industrial butchery is a difficult and respected profession, and not enough Canadians are entering.
 This is why the IRCC specifically targets foreign workers from this occupation for permanent residency.